 You may wish to book an extra night in Como.
 There are many villas and estates to visit.
 Go and see Villa Olmo and Villa D’Este as well.
 Travelling by boat to some other lake side villages in this southern part of the lake is also a worthwhile experience.

-Accommodation: Two nights are spent in a 3 star hotel is situated centrally and is only a short distance from the train station.
+Accommodation: Two nights are spent in a centrally located 3 star hotel, only a short distance from the train station.

 The first part of the day is dedicated to the old town of Como, renowned for its Romanesque churches, its wonderful Duomo, medieval town walls and frescoed churches.
 It is also known for its impressive villas, its fine ‘fin-de-siècle’ hotels and its rationalist and even fascist architecture along the lake shore.
 Stroll through the alleys and along the lake to get the real feel of the city.
 From Como you travel, taking your luggage with you, by boat just after lunch to Menaggio, admiring all the charming villages from the lake.
 In Menaggio your taxi meets you and takes you up to the mountain village of Breglia, along a panoramic road.
 After settling into the hotel, take a first stroll to Madonna di Breglia, a ‘church with a view’, and then on to San Domenico, a shrine with an even better one!
 Return to your hotel to relax on the terrace and breathe in the fresh mountain air.
 Distance today varies due to the options taken.